n-babar/OfTheDay/README.md

 - Loading screen when loading any feed, in the main feed, users own profile, and on other profiles.
 Fixed a lot of the feed bugs.
 - Have users be redirected to accounts of other users when you click on their profile in the feed
 - Have users be redirected to accounts of other users or their own aaccount you click on profiles in following/followrs lists
+- loading signal for user profiles

 ### TODO - Push to testflight/deploy to app store?????

 ## Features we Plan on Implementing Next Quarter to Make this a Company (did not have enough time to add these by deadline):

 (Concerning loading screens)
-- making loading signal more complex, dynamic logo screen instead of a revolving circle maybe? (maybe easier to make it a screen but harder for the dynamic animtion?)
+- making loading signal more complex, dynamic logo screen instead of a revolving circle maybe? maybe combine loading signals for profiles and feeds on user profiles (rn, there is one for each) (maybe easier to make it a screen but harder for the dynamic animtion?)
-- add a loading signal for user profiles (already works for their feeds, just one for the user info too.) (easy)
 - add a loading signal for user following/following list? (easy)